Employer of Record Japan

 Hiring in Japan

 Employment law in Japan aims at protecting every individual’s right.
 Most of the work conditions are specified in the Work Rules.
 Employers with more than 10 employees are obligated to file work rules with the local Labor Standards Inspection Bureau.
 The Work Rules will have terms of employment like holidays, work hours, wages, and termination.
 However, employees hired via Employer of record Japan are covered under local teamwork rules.
 Termination is very difficult and maintaining the work rules is critical.
-Handshakes are common however, bowing is considered as a sign of respect.
+Handshakes are common however, bowing is considered a sign of respect.
 It is recommended to utilize a few Japanese phrases if you are confident.
 As your Japan Employer of Record, we simplify the hiring for your businesses ensuring to follow all the legal steps required for employment compliance.

 Though there is no exact format of contract in Japanese laws, employers are required to draft written contracts with specifications of all work agreements.
 An Employer of Record helps you draft the employment contract specifying all the terms and conditions.
 A copy of the work rules should be provided to employees.
 The employment term should include all the details of the employee’s salary, benefits, rules, job responsibilities, and termination policy.